END stereotyping & discrimination

 How words matter

-While behavioral health conditions, including mental and substance use disorders, are a major public health issue, did you know that language and the meanings attached to words often impact, influence, develop and change the attitudes towards these disorders?
+Behavioral health conditions, including mental and substance use disorders, are a major public health issue.
+Language and the meanings attached to words often impact, influence, develop and change the attitudes towards these disorders.

 Your word choices help illuminate and create greater understanding of these mental or substance use disorders and, by doing so, make it more likely people in need will seek help.
 Conversely, your choice of words can perpetuate stereotyping and discrimination.

-Suicide is a public health issue.
+Resources for journalists Suicide is a public health issue.
 Media and online coverage of suicide should be informed by using best practices.
 Some suicide deaths may be newsworthy.
-However, the way media cover suicide can influence behavior negatively by contributing to contagion or positively by encouraging help-seeking.
+However, the way media covers suicide can influence behavior negatively by contributing to contagion or positively by encouraging help-seeking.
 References and additional information can be found at ReportingOnSuicide.org.
 Download the recommendations infographic »

 Moving towards person-first language